kisdjonathan/MERLr2/README.md

   ie variables, operators, tuples, function calls, control statements, and literals

-*variables created are separate instances and will require more analysis to map them together
+*variables created are separate instances and will require more analysis to map them together *types are not comprehended and will require more analysis to determine them *operator overrides are not checked for and will require more analysis to replace some operators with function calls

 ## AST.abstractNode.SyntaxNode
-Stores the general node of the tree from variables to control statements Each part should be able to execute
+Stores the general node of the tree from variables to control statements Each part should be able to execute its own roles Types are stored by each variable
-Variables and Functions are stored in Locality nodes
+Variables and Functions are stored in "Locality" nodes

 ## AST.baseTypes
 These are the builtin types